nkh/bash-rd/README.md

 # DESCRIPTION

-Client-Server program to displays data in another terminal, on another computer, in a web page.
+*rd* is displays data in another terminal, on another computer, in a web page.

-The client sends data to the server.
+*rd* is the client, it sends data to a server.

-The server simply echoed by the server but you can provide custom formatters.
+*rd* is also the server, it echoes the data send by a client but you can provide custom formatters.

 # SECURITY

 With *rd* running on a port you may open a security hole, If you are not sure about what you're doing, don't use rd!

 Options *-l, -f, -i* do not open ports.
-Close servers when you're done.

 ## Remote input and output

-If you need to send data to the server or get output from the server, understand the consequences first.
+If you need to send data to  server or get output from a server, understand the consequences first.

 ### Data in

-The best is not accept data from anyone but you or processes you control (including controlling what input they take in).
+Best is to not accept data from anyone but you or processes you control (including controlling the input).

-- Have a watertight firewall
+- have a watertight firewall
 - open the port to your server only and close it when done
 - proxy the connection and filter the traffic, netcat, ncat, socat can help you